SinjiBaka/Atomic-alignment/README.md

 For output see `triplets_data_He I.dat` file.

 **Important**
-The script returns all wavelengths in vacuum in angstroms.
+The script returns all **Ritz** wavelengths in vacuum in angstroms.
 Please keep this in mind when comparing with NIST.

 ---